nsbradford/Productivity/README.md

 # Productivity
-A collection of ideas regarding productivity

-## What is this page?
 * A collection of ideas regarding productivity, varying in level from abstract to detailed, and varying in supporting evidence from personal intuition to scientific study.
 * It's intended to be a living document.